wasmerio/wasmer.io/_posts/wasm-as-universal-binary-format-part-2-wapm.md

 This was great and very well adopted by the community, but we were missing one big part of the picture: how can we use this new feature to improve the life of developers?

-*TL;DR: Using the wasmer compiler all WASI packages published to WAPM will now be compiled to a native executable for all available platforms, so that you don't need to ship a runtime with your wasm files*
+*TL;DR: Using the wasmer compiler all WASI packages published to WAPM will now be compiled to a native executable for all available platforms, so that you don't need to ship a complete Wasm runtime to run your wasm files*

 <video width="960" height="720" controls preload="auto" autoplay loop muted>
   <source src="/images/blog/wapm-native-executables.mp4" type="video/mp4">